Blog > Basics

 The perimeter of a soccer field marks out the dimensions we discussed earlier on.
 The halfway line divides the field into two halves from touchline to touchline (the long side lines).
 In the exact middle of the pitch is the center mark (nine inches in diameter), which is surrounded by the center circle (10 yards in radius).

 Let's move on to the penalty areas.
-The penalty area or 18 yard box, is a rectangular zone that extends 18 yards in front of the goal line, and 18 yards either side of the two goal posts.
+The penalty area or 18 yard box, is a rectangular zone that extends 18 yards (16.5 m) out from the goal line, and 18 yards either side of each goalpost — making the box 44 yards wide overall.
 Twelve yards out from the center of the goal is the penalty spot (or penalty mark), on which players test their nerves whenever a penalty kick is awarded or a shootout occurs.
 During penalties, all players have to be 10 yards away from the ball (except the penalty taker), which brings us to our next key marking - "the D".
 This term refers to the arc along the top of the penalty area, which players must stand behind when a penalty is being taken.

 Our final key soccer field marking is another super important one: the 6 yard box.
-Drawn six yards out from the goal line and six yards from the outside of each post, this is a crucial reference point for both defenders and attackers.
+Drawn six yards (5.5 m) out from the goal line, and six yards from the inside of each goalpost — making the area 20 yards wide, this is a crucial reference point for both defenders and attackers.
 It's also the point at which goalkeepers will place the ball when they take goal-kicks.

 And one more thing, while we're still situated in the goal mouth — soccer goals are supposed to be eight yards wide, measured between the inside of both posts.
-The crossbar should also be eight yards above the ground, measured at the lower edge of the crossbar.
+The crossbar should be eight feet (2.44 m) above the ground, measured at the lower edge of the crossbar.
 The posts and bar should be no wider than five inches.

 Grow Your Soccer Knowledge